University of California

 Executive recruitment and search

-To address executive and senior leadership talent needs, executive recruitment and search, and talent acquisition advisors work in partnership with executive search firms and hiring managers, utilizing internal executive search resources, to identify candidates for job openings.
+To address executive and senior leadership talent needs, UC executive recruitment and search and talent acquisition advisors work in partnership with executive search firms and hiring managers, utilizing internal executive search resources, to identify candidates for job openings.

-In 2019 UC Systemwide Talent Management and Systemwide Procurement completed an Executive & Specialty Search Firm public Request for Proposals (RPF) inviting over 330 search firms to participate.
-The 37 selected search firms and 3 internal search resources provide a higher level of Executive & Specialty Search Services with enhanced terms and conditions that better meet UC location search needs and help reduce the overall search firm spend for locations and the UC system.
-Existing five-year UC Master Services Agreements (MSAs) are valid January 1, 2020 through December 31, 2024.
+In 2019, UC Systemwide Talent Management and Systemwide Procurement completed an Executive & Specialty Search Firm public Request for Proposals (RFP), inviting over 330 search firms to participate.
+The 37 selected search firms and three internal search resources provide a higher level of Executive & Specialty Search Services with enhanced terms and conditions that better meet UC location search needs and help reduce the overall search firm spend for locations and the UC system.
+Existing five-year UC Master Services Agreements (MSAs) are valid January 1, 2020, through December 31, 2025.

-Benefits of using UC UC-approved search firm and UC internal location resources
+Benefits of using a UC-approved search firm and UC internal location resources

 1. No additional RFP is required

-2. Reduced search firm fees (majority of search firms) discounted from industry average
+2. Reduced search firm fees (the majority of search firms), discounted from the industry average

 3. Discounts for multiple hires, internal hires and UC volume pricing

-4. Enhanced search firm accountability to meet UC search requirements before final payments made to search firm through UC-focused 1/3 payment schedule* (majority of search firms):
+4. Enhanced search firm accountability to meet UC search requirements before final payments are made to the search firm through a UC-focused 1/3 payment schedule* (the majority of search firms):

 • 1/3 — Search Engagement